bogzbonny/yeehaw/_TODO.md

     favour of specifically removing the priorities by the element id of the element being destroyed or replaced
      - is this still an issue?

-10. gradient colour types, don't ask me how exactly however this is basically what we should do.
-     - refactor colour to make a call each draw
-       - maybe make colour an enum for serialization purposes.
-     - maybe the gradient moves based on the screen position.
-     - keep it linear gradients for now
-     - gradient params: pos-offset x/y (as DynVal!), grad-colours and positions(DynVal?!) (need multiple positions for rainbows).
-     - after the final position is reached (and before the final position if there is an offset) repeat the pattern
-   - AT THE SAME TIME: maybe the enum of colour could just have a "Transparent" colour - then remove the transparent bool from DrawCh

 10. When the keyboard is matching an event combo provided to it, it should be recording a partial match (and a suggested maximum wait time to recheck for